New Peugeot CEO pledges rebound after Dongfeng rescue

 The former No.2 to Renault boss Carlos Ghosn also promised measures to tame Peugeot's losses in Latin America and Russia, to be unveiled with a new mid-term plan in April.

-While at Renault, Tavares was credited with narrowing the pricing gap with European market leader Volkswagen (VOWG_p.DE).
+While at Renault, Tavares was credited with narrowing the pricing gap with European market leader Volkswagen.

 "He comes with a very good track record and seems already to have identified clear areas of improvement by benchmarking Peugeot against Renault-Nissan," said Stuart Pearson, a London-based analyst with Exane BNP Paribas.

-It also posted a 2.32 billion euro net loss and warned on Wednesday it may not stem the red ink until 2016, a year later than initially promised.
+It also posted a 2.32 billion euro ($3.2 billion) net loss and warned on Wednesday it may not stem the red ink until 2016, a year later than initially promised.

 Peugeot shares closed down 1.5 percent at 12.31 euros, after coming off gains of more than 9 percent earlier in the day.